George Wright (fugitive): Extradition in a similar preluding hijacking

 The Flight 841 hijacking was a copycat of a similar incident two months earlier, involving the hijacking of Western Airlines Flight 701 from Los Angeles to Seattle on June 3, 1972, by Willie Roger Holder, a black Vietnam veteran, and Catherine Marie Kerkow, his white girlfriend.
-The hijackers claimed they had a bomb in an attache case and demanded $500,000.
+The hijackers claimed they had a bomb in an attaché case and demanded $500,000.
 After allowing all 97 passengers to get off in San Francisco, they flew to Algeria where they were granted political asylum.
 The Algerian government confiscated and returned $488,000 of the ransom money to US officials.
 On January 25, 1975, the two hijackers, carrying passports under the names Leavy Forte and Janice Ann Forte, were arrested on illegal entry charges by French police.
 On April 15, 1975, a French court refused a US extradition request for the pair on grounds the hijacking was a political act.
 In July 1986, French authorities moved to deport Holder to the US after he completed his sentence for 1984 assault charges.
 Kerkow went missing, was never extradited, and her whereabouts and status remain unknown.